BlockstreamResearch/dicemix/doc/protocol.md

  the finite field.
  * String constants such as `"KE"` are symbolic, their actual representation as bytes is defined below.

-### Setup Assumptions
-TODO: Write

-### Authentication
-All protocol messages are assumed to be authenticated.
-Unauthenticated messages must be ignored.
-We note that authentication is only required for termination but not for anonymity.

 ### Pseudocode
 ```